 Throughout the 17th century this “junior branch” of the family went on to multiply in and around Rothwell, much as their ancestors had done previously at Calverley.
 With their increasing wealth both sons and daughters were attractive marriage prospects to families from further afield.
 For instance in 1600 Robert’s son, William, took as his bride Elizabeth Cryer from Grantham whilst his younger sister, Barbara married into the Armytage family from Kirklees.

-The first to be connected to Oulton was William’s son Robert, born in September 1613, a few months after the death of his grandfather and named after him.
+The first Calverley to be connected to Oulton was William’s son Robert, born in September 1613, a few months after the death of his grandfather and named after him.
 In the pedigree he is described as “of Oulton” with a wife called Anne but there is no mention of her surname.

 Robert was 12 years old when King Charles I succeeded to the thrones of both England and Scotland in 1625.
-The rest of his life would be dominated by the polticial and religious upheavals of the time including the English Civil War from 1642 to 1651, rule by Oliver Cromwell’s Protectorate government and then the Restoration of Charles II to the throne in 1660.
+The rest of his life would be dominated by the political and religious upheavals of the time including the English Civil War from 1642 to 1651, rule by Oliver Cromwell’s Protectorate government and then the Restoration of Charles II to the throne in 1660.

-After the king fell out with Parliament he had moved to York and for a while there were attempts by supporters of both sides to keep Yorkshire neutral and find a peaceful solution.
+After the king fell out with Parliament he moved to York and for a while there were attempts by supporters of both sides to keep Yorkshire neutral and find a peaceful solution.
 Indeed in late September 1642 about half a dozen leaders from each side met at a house on Rothwell Haigh to negotiate.

 They came up with what became known as the Treaty of Rothwell.
 It’s summed up by its ninth article which reads: “It is agreed that a general amity be made betwixt all the gentry and others of this county of all former unkindnesses and differences that have been bred by these unhappy distinctions, and that we hereafter will be as one man to defend one another, according to the law, against all others, leaving all offences to be punished by the law of the land, and not by force and violence.”